-When it comes to the best motorcycle camping tent there are two styles of tents to consider.
+When it comes to the best motorcycle camping tent it’s important to choose a quality, durable, and well-reviewed tent.
+Ultimately, there are two styles of tents to consider to take with you moto-camping.

 Personally, I use a regular tent and a motorcycle cover to protect my bike from the elements.
 This is my preferred moto-camping setup and it’s what I’ll be traveling with for my upcoming trips.